avcoder/comp2105-week13/presentationNotes.md

 - read it
 - this was a bombshell because you didn't require markers anymore - this was the first that had markerless tracking
 - hit testing - means this has the ability thru your phone, it'll scan the ground, it'll know that's the ground, and it'll place your object on the ground, in proportion
-- monocular camera click next slide
+- was available for a monocular camera click next slide

 # monocular camera

+- thru glasses he's seeing additional info in order to do his job correctly
+- this one was craeted by MS called Hololens
 - all kinds of monocular glasses being created right now

 # fast forward to Aug 2017